 This entree, sole in a mustard sauce, features a little used member of the marine fishes–sole.
-At the October Country Inn (check us out), we’ve tried this particular dish with many different varieties of sole, as well as with similar fish (tilapia, haddock, flounder).
+At the October Country Inn, we’ve tried this particular dish with many different varieties of sole, as well as with similar fish (tilapia, haddock, flounder).
 Our favorite is grey sole (east coast).
 A close second is dover sole (west coast).
 Sometimes neither of these fish are available and you just have to settle for what is available.

 A word about fish in general–fresh is best.
 The closer in time the fish on your plate is to when it was swimming in the ocean, the fresher it is.
 When buying fresh fish, give it the smell test.
 If it doesn’t smell like fish, it’s as fresh as you’ll find.
 However, we think that frozen grey sole is preferable to fresh tilapia, for example.

 The following recipe serves 4 persons.
 To serve more, increase the ingredients by multiples of 4.
 For 8 people, for example, multiply the sauce ingredients (shallots, wine, cream, and mustard) by 2, and so on.
 For the fish, multiply the number of persons by 5.5 ounce per person, divide by 16 to get the number of pounds, and round up to the nearest half pound.

 - 1 1/2 pounds of 2 to 6 ounce fillets of sole

 - 2 ounces butter

 - 2 tablespoons lemon juice

 - 3 1/2 ounces of dry white wine

 - 7 ounces of heavy cream